-I am currently working on a project investigating the aftermath of Typhoon Yolanda, which hit the Visayas region of the Philippines in November 2013.
-The latest available official figures show that 6,293 individuals were reported dead, 1,061 missing and 28,689 are injured, vast areas of agricultural land has been devastated and whole towns have been destroyed.
-The typhoon affected 591 municipalities and the total damage is estimated at US$904,680,000.
-The total number of people affected by this disaster in terms of their livelihood, environmental and food security is approximately 16 million.
+I recently completed a project investigating the aftermath of Typhoon Yolanda, which hit the Visayas region of the Philippines in November 2013.
+The official figures show that 6,293 individuals were reported dead, 1,061 missing and 28,689 were injured, vast areas of agricultural land was devastated and whole towns were destroyed.
+The typhoon affected 591 municipalities and the total damage was estimated at US$904,680,000.
+The total number of people affected by this disaster in terms of their livelihood, environmental and food security was approximately 16 million.

 Vulnerability and risk are conditions that are heightened by poverty.
 Vulnerability and risk inform why and how poor people are exposed to natural disasters whilst resilience informs how they coped and how coping strategies can be supported and risk lessened.
 This project will test the extent to which the notion of 'Building Back Better' is credible.

-The project will assess the political economy of domestic public spending and international and transnational relief funding as it relates to post-disaster reconstruction and sustainable poverty alleviation.
+The project assessed the political economy of domestic public spending and international and transnational relief funding as it relates to post-disaster reconstruction and sustainable poverty alleviation.
 This relates to effective governance and physical and social resilience.

-The project aims to identify the extent to which resource allocation can go beyond disaster 'relief' and build sustainable livelihoods beyond the immediate aftermath of the disaster.
-It will assess the extent to which disaster relief funding is related to need and what factors dictate the efficient allocation of funds over the immediate and medium term.
-It will assess whether communities have actually been built back better and if not then why not.
-The project will also engage with the theoretical framework of human security e.g. in relation to food, health, environmental, personal, and community security but also individual and community resilience and agency.
+The project identified the extent to which resource allocation can go beyond disaster 'relief' and build sustainable livelihoods beyond the immediate aftermath of the disaster.
+It assessed the extent to which disaster relief funding is related to need and what factors dictate the efficient allocation of funds over the immediate and medium-term.
+It also assessed whether communities have actually been built back better and if not then why not.
+The project will engaged with the theoretical framework of human security e.g. in relation to food, health, environmental, personal, and community security but also individual and community resilience and agency.

-This project has been awarded an ESRC/DFID Joint Fund Poverty Alleviation grant (ES/M008932/1, £347,000.00).
+This project was awarded an ESRC/DFID Joint Fund Poverty Alleviation grant (ES/M008932/1, £347,000.00).
 Dr. Pauline Eadie is Primary Investigator and Dr. May Tan-Mullins (University of Nottingham, Ningbo) and Dr. Maria Ela Atienza (University of the Philippines Diliman) are Co-Investigators .
-The project will run for three years from March 2015.
+Project funding ran for three years from March 2015.
 Please see my publication list for outputs.